rajat-tech-002/starter-academic/content/authors/admin/_index.md

 ---

+I have accumulated around 3+ years of professional experience across various R&D teams.
+Currently, I am part of Philips Innovation Planning Office where I am creating value and impact by delivering meaningful insights, Prescriptive Analytics, and transfers to the business that contribute to Philips growth.
+- Apply and drive operational excellence in execution, working on continuous improvement and focusing on quality
+- Build new predictions and prescriptions based on data that gives significant value to the business
+- Represent Philips (Research) internally and externally on one or more competency domains
+- Perform Market research and analysis to build Industry and Market threshold and benchmarks.

+---
 I have experience in developing AI algorithms for healthcare applications using AWS.

----
 Previously, I worked as a Researcher at TCS Innovation Labs, where I published and patented my work on the Intent Detection and Discovery Problem.
 I also have experience as a Summer Research Intern at IIT Gandhinagar, where I worked on the open-source toolkit NILMTK.

 ---

 * My Research interests include:
   * Deep learning ∩ Natural Language processing
   * Application of Unsupervised and Semi-Supervised methods on real world problems
+  * Business Analytics ∩ Machine Learning